sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors_terraform.md

   version = "<version>"

   # AWS
-  availability_zone = "<availability zone to provision resource in AWS>"
+  availability_zone = "<availability zone to provision resource in AWS>" # Removed in 4.2
   # Google
   zone              = "<zone to provision resource in GCP>" # Removed in 4.1